samanthajmorris/hci-calendar/README.md

 ### Notes

 * Only accepts json files.<br>
 * If no json file is initially provided, it will be stored by default in Downloads/ScheduleMe.json (tested only for Windows).
-This can be manually changed in SamsFunctions.java near the top of the addEntry() function.<br>
+This can be manually changed in SamsFunctions.java on line 48, near the top of the addEntry() function.<br>
 * Names must be unique unless you wish to redo your availability.

 ### Files in project